shangfii/Employee_Manager/README.md

 Clone this repository or folk to you github account.
 You will need a computer to test the app

-Make sure you are on the directory that has this app and run the following instations
+Make sure you are on the directory that has this app and run the following installations

 # List of installations
 the following tools must be installed for this app to work correctly